HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 8-18 hours

-It seeing that a new born baby sleeps almost 18 hours a day.
-During the day time a newborn sleeps 3 to 4 hours in a single sleep.
+It is seen that a newborn baby sleeps almost 18 hours a day.
+During the daytime, a newborn sleeps 3 to 4 hours in a single sleep.
 It’s quite necessary for their health.

 As they grow, they will stay awake longer during the day and sleep for longer at night.

-After 3 months, baby’s sleep habits will become more predictable and you can expect a more regular nap schedule.
+After 3 months, the baby’s sleep habits will become more predictable, and you can expect a more regular nap schedule.

-Your baby will let you know when they are tired trust them.
-A sleep diary might help you to recognize their regular sleeping pattern.
+Your baby will let you know when they are tired.
+Trust them.
+A sleep diary might help you recognize their regular sleeping pattern.

 A nap time routine is a good idea.
-It could include a quite cuddle and short story in a darkened room before it is time to nap.
+It could include a quiet cuddle and a short story in a darkened room before it is time to nap.

 Healthy sleep Habits for your baby:

-Keeping your baby awake during the day will make them overtired so do not try to do so actually napping helps a baby to sleep longer at night because a short nap refresh them.
+Keeping your baby awake during the day will make them overtired, so do not try to do so.
+Actually, napping helps a baby to sleep longer at night because a short nap refreshes them.

-Make sure about the place of your babies sleep all soft items like pillows and stuffed animals out of the crib.
+Make sure that the place of your babies sleep has all soft items like pillows and stuffed animals, out of the crib.

 Your baby will stir during the night.
 Give them a few minutes to try and settle on their own before going to them